What is Syringomyelia (Spinal Syrinx)?

 Syringomyelia may be treated expectantly with clinical and radiographic follow-up in asymptomatic cases.
 However, worsening symptoms and enlarging syrinx on imaging studies may warrant surgical intervention.
 Treatment of syringomyelia may involve surgical decompression of the brainstem if the syrinx is due to posterior anomalies such as Chiari I malformation.
 In other cases, a shunt can be used to divert fluid from within the cyst to the peritoneum or locally to the subarachnoid space.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for syringomyelia AKA spinal syrinx and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for syringomyelia.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for syringomyelia.
 Dr. Lipani offers image guided spine surgery approaches for syringomyelia treatment, tailored to the needs of each patient.
-For state-of-the-art syringomyelia treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art syringomyelia treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Dr. Lipani’s affiliation with several major New Jersey hospitals means that you will receive the syringomyelia surgery you need without having to travel to New York or Philadelphia.
 Dr. Lipani has over 15 years of experience performing brain and spine surgeries, so you can count on him to provide the best possible quality of care to all his patients.